Angelos1/restaurant_search/README.md

 which is the main page for our restaurants searching functionality.

 Enter a city name in the search bar and click search to get the results table of restaurants in that city.
+If you have a _"csrf token"_ error, just clean your browsing data.

 You can notice that it takes some time to retrieve the restaurant results.
 That is because many Google API calls are done in the backend everytime we search for restaurants in a city.
-This is something that needs to be optimized and it is explained in the **_Improvements/discussion_** section of this file.
+This is something that needs to be optimized and it is explained at point 2 in the **_Improvements/discussion_** section of this file.

 Do a couple of searches.
 For example search for restaurants in London, Athens, Milano.
-Search for restaurants London three times in  order to see the query counter increased in the admin page.
+Search for restaurants in London three times in  order to see the query counter increased in the admin page.

 ## Using the admin page.
 In the admin page we can view the records in the app's database.
-The database of the app has two tables the SearchQuery and the SearchQueryCounter tables.
+The database of the app has two tables, the SearchQuery and the SearchQueryCounter tables.

 Go to [127.0.0.1:8000/admin/](127.0.0.1:8000/admin/) or [localhost:8000/admin/](localhost:8000/admin/).
 #### - Sign in: